weitzman/ddev-mtk/README.md

 ## Usage

 1. Generate a SQL Dump file.
 There are two ways to do this:
    1. **Use Drush**.
-Run `ddev drush sql:dump > dump.sql` to generate a SQL dump file.
+Run `ddev drush sql:dump --skip-tables-tables=cache* > dump.sql` to generate a SQL dump file ([docs](https://www.drush.org/latest/commands/sql_dump/)).
    1. **Use MTK**.
 Create a `mtk.yml` file in the root of your project.
 It can be empty to start.
-Eventually, populate it as per https://mtk.skpr.io/docs/tutorial#configuration-file, for a slimmed and sanitized database.
-Run `ddev exec mtk dump db > dump.sql` to generate a SQL dump file.
+Eventually, populate it as per the [tutorial](https://mtk.skpr.io/docs/tutorial#configuration-file), for a slimming and sanitization.
+Run `ddev exec mtk dump db > dump.sql` to generate the SQL dump file.
 1. Generate a Docker image with your data inside.
-Use the `dump.sql` from above when building and pushing your database image to a container registry (e.g. [Docker Hub](https://hub.docker.com/)).
-See the tutorial at https://mtk.skpr.io/docs/database-image.
-Do this from outside your DDEV project.
-Remember to push to a _private_ container registry.
+Use the `dump.sql` from above when building and pushing your database image to a container registry like [Docker Hub](https://hub.docker.com/) or [Gitlab Container Registry](https://docs.gitlab.com/user/packages/container_registry/).
+Minimalist docs are in the [database image section of the tutorial](https://mtk.skpr.io/docs/database-image).
+Here is a build+push command that worked for me `docker buildx build -t cr.lab.example.com/webteam/help/database:latest --provenance=false --platform=linux/arm64,linux/amd64 --push .`.
+    - Build the image in a scratch folder thats outside your DDEV project.
+    - Remember to push to a _private_ container repository.
-1. Configure DDEV to use the published DB image.
+1. Configure your DDEV project to use the published DB image.
    - Append the following to `.ddev/.env.web` (create that file if it doesn't exist).
-Customize to so the creds and DB name match whats in the image you've built.
+Customize so the creds and DB name match what is in the image that you published.
 These environment variables are used by `mtk` and by `.ddev/settings.ddev-mtk.php` (see next step):
     ```
     MTK_HOSTNAME=mtk # The Docker service provided by this add-on
     MTK_DATABASE=local  # The default DB that ships with the stock MySql Docker image